grace-kaspe/civ-ipriot-smiley/knowledge_and_evidence.md

   3. **Simple Method to Change Colors:**
   4. What is the easiest way you can think to change the smileys to green?
 Easiest, not necessarily the best!
-     > change the value of the current colour.
-For example, where it says `YELLOW = (255, 255, 0)`, we may channge it to YELLOW=(0, 255, 0) if we want to replace YELLOW with GREEN
+     > Where it says Y = self.YELLOW, I may change it to Y = self.GREEN in smiley.py

   Here's a revised version of the "Flexible Colors – Step 1" section for the smiley project, incorporating your specifications for formatting and content updates: